-In addition, if you own a business and use your employees, material, and equipment to construct a nonbusiness asset, your basis would also include:
+In addition, if you own a business and use your employees, material, and equipment to construct a nonbusiness asset, your basis would also include the following items.

-- Employee compensation paid for the construction work, - 2) Depreciation on your equipment while it is used in the construction, - Operating and maintenance costs for equipment used in the construction, and - 4) The cost of business supplies and materials used in the construction.
+- Employee compensation paid for the construction work. - 2) Depreciation on your equipment while it is used in the construction. - Operating and maintenance costs for equipment used in the construction. - The cost of business supplies and materials used in the construction.

-Do not deduct these expenses, which you must capitalize (include in the asset's basis).
+Do not deduct these expenses.
+You must capitalize them (include them in the asset's basis).
+Also, reduce your basis by any work opportunity credit, welfare-to-work credit, Indian employment credit, or empowerment zone employment credit allowable on the wages you pay in (1), above.

-Also, reduce your basis by any jobs credit, Indian employment credit, or empowerment zone employment credit allowable on the wages you pay in 1).
 Do not include the value of your own labor, or any other labor you did not pay for, in the basis of any property you construct.